cockroachdb/docs/src/current/v23.1/migration-overview.md

 To achieve zero downtime with inconsistency:

 1. {% include {{ page.version.version }}/migration/load-data-third-party.md %} Select the tool's option to replicate ongoing changes after performing the initial load of data onto CockroachDB.
-1. As the data is migrating, you can use [MOLT Verify](molt-verify.html) to validate the consistency of the data between the legacy database and CockroachDB.
+1. As the data is migrating, you can use [MOLT Verify](molt-verify.html) to validate the consistency of the data between the source database and CockroachDB.
 1. Once nearly all data from your source database has been moved to CockroachDB (for example, with a <1 second delay or <1000 rows), perform a [cutover](#cutover-strategy) by pointing application traffic to CockroachDB.
 1. Manually reconcile any inconsistencies caused by writes that were not replicated during the cutover.
-1. Close the connection to the legacy database when you are ready to finish the migration.
+1. Close the connection to the source database when you are ready to finish the migration.

 ## Complete the migration

-After you have successfully [conducted the migration](#conduct-the-migration) (congratulations!):
+After you have successfully [conducted the migration](#conduct-the-migration):

 - Notify the teams and other stakeholders impacted by the migration.
 - Retire any test or development environments used to verify the migration.
-- Create a document that summarizes the intent of the migration, the technical details, the team members involved, any issues encountered, aspects that need to be monitored, and any follow-up work that needs to be done.
+- Extend the document you created when [developing your migration plan](#develop-a-migration-plan) with any issues encountered and follow-up work that needs to be done.

 ## See also